natefaubion/matches.js/README.md

 Separate matches for multiple arguments with a comma.
-Since you can pass any number of arguments to functions in Javascript, Matches.js is not strict and will happily combine patterns for varying number of arguments.
+Since you can pass any number of arguments to functions in Javascript, Matches.js is not strict and will happily combine patterns for varying numbers of arguments.

 ```js
 var myfn = pattern({